How to Make Coasters with your Cricut

 This week, I’m cohosting the “Use Your Cricut” Instagram Challenge with Hey Let’s Make Stuff, where we make Cricut projects based on a weekly theme.
-This week’s theme is “Drink” and I made these EASY DIY Coasters with my Cricut Maker!
-I decided to make them with chipboard and cover the entire surface of the coaster with vinyl so they are essentially waterproof without having to be sealed with a product like Mod Podge.
+This week’s theme is “Drink” and I made this set of EASY DIY Coasters with my Cricut Maker!
+I used chipboard and covered the entire surface of the coaster with vinyl.
+They are essentially waterproof without having to be covered with a sealant like Mod Podge.

 The Cricut Instagram Challenge hosted by Cori from Hey Let’s Make Stuff is a great way to try new projects with your Cricut, and if you are on Instagram FOLLOW US – @pineapplepapercompany and @heyletsmakestuff and share your projects!

 RELATED POST: Make Coasters with Cricut Infusible Ink

 What Do You Need to Make your Own DIY Coasters?